Iran protest at CNN

 People on both sides were friendly to me however, although a few people wouldn’t give me their names.
 To each their own.

-41 thoughts on “Iran protest at CNN
+41 responses to “Iran protest at CNN”

-1. Thank you and many thanks to the Huffington Post!!!
+Thank you and many thanks to the Huffington Post!!!
 Shame on CNN, ABC, NBC, CBS, Fox and all the other news media for stopping coverage on Iran.

-1. Please contact me if you want info on the differences between the groups… it’s complicated.
+Please contact me if you want info on the differences between the groups… it’s complicated.
 One group is not carrying out the peaceful message of the ‘Green Movement’ But our group is… we want revolution, but not a violent revolution.
 We do accept that violence will become a part of it… but our approach is peaceful before anything else.

 Facebook = amirali Irani (atlanta network) anyone is free to add me.

-2. Dave,
+Dave,

 One group seemed to be more moderate, chanting primarily peace slogans while the other was chanting for peace and death to Ahmadinejad among others.